William Phips: Entry into Politics

-Some years later, after Phips' death and following a good bit of political upheaval involving Phips and the Mathers, Cotton Mather anonymously wrote a biography of Phips and sent it away to London for publication despite having Boston printing presses at his beck and call.
+Some years later, after Phips' death, Cotton Mather anonymously wrote a biography of Phips and sent it away to London for publication although he could have done so in Boston.
 He implausibly cast this scenario as a spontaneous spiritual awakening, including heartfelt testimony, which Cotton Mather claims to faithfully transcribe "without adding so much as one word unto it."
-(Cotton Mather loved puns and inside jokes and this could be interpreted as his sly way of saying Phips wrote not a single word.)

-The two events are not mutually exclusive.
+Both events are not mutually exclusive.
 Cotton Mather places the baptism the next day, March 23.
-The general court, where Cotton Mather played an active role, could have made Phips free with the understanding that Cotton Mather would add him to the rolls of the North Church.
+The general court in which Cotton Mather played an active role may have made Phips free with the understanding that Cotton Mather would add him to the rolls of the North Church.
 Records of the North Church show Phips' name added to admissions.
 (Curiously, a "B" for "brother" is withheld as prefix to his name, unlike all others.
 See image.)
 Another book, mostly recording infant baptisms, lists Phips as "Admitted and Baptized."
-Phip's wife's name doesn't seem to appear in the records at all.
+Phip's wife's name does not seems not to appear in the records at all.
 The admission and baptism of an adult was generally a somewhat drawn-out process over some weeks.
-There doesn't seem to be any surviving record of Phips "coming to the table" to partake in the Lord's Supper, as only church members were invited to do.
+There seems to be no surviving record of Phips "coming to the table" to partake in the Lord's Supper, as only church members were invited to do.

 The only other reference to a baptism of Phips is not first-hand but a sardonic reference by Blathwayt (Randolph's boss in London) mentioning Phips being made a general the same year he was "publicly christened at Boston."
 Expanding the franchise of New England away from the control of the clergy was one of Blathwayt's obsessions, and his comment probably goes to this point, as well as noting Phips loyalty with New England as opposed to the crown.
-In short, if something like Cotton Mather's March 23 church scene happened at all, it should be understood as foremost a political event.